talo/hackathon-go-brrr/README.md

 3. Write the results to the `results.csv` file, which should be structued like so.
 You can use this lookup table to output the guesses from your neural net:
+The output classes are Aa-Zz, so A-Z and a-z interleaved.
+So, for example, the first four classes (in order) are A, a, B and B. You can see this in the lookup table we have provided below.
+The output layer of the neural network is a 52 element 1-D tensor.
+Each element within the tensor is the probability of the input image being
+*that* output class.
+To get the index for the lookup table you need to get the `argmax`, which is the index of the element with the highest probability within your output tensor.

     | Index | Letter | Index | Letter | Index | Letter | Index | Letter | Index | Letter | Index | Letter | Index | Letter |
     |-------|--------|-------|--------|-------|--------|-------|--------|-------|--------|-------|--------|-------|--------|